Pension planning 2026

 Regulatory scope.
 We are licensed under Article 45 VAG as an insurance intermediary — we sell insurance products.
 Banking 3a is sold by banks (VIAC at WIR Bank, frankly at ZKB, finpension via custody banks), not by insurance intermediaries.
 The two licenses don't overlap.
 We can recommend banking 3a; we just can't intermediate the contract.
 Most clients open the banking 3a account directly with the provider.

-How does Hans help with provider selection?
+How does Nicole help with provider selection?

-Hans's review covers: (1) banking-vs-insurance architecture decision (the prior question); (2) within banking, the VIAC / frankly / finpension / traditional-bank choice based on cost, sustainability preference, and behavioural fit; (3) within insurance, the insurer + product variant selection based on coverage gap, household structure, and contract terms; (4) hybrid sizing if both make sense.
+Nicole's review covers: (1) banking-vs-insurance architecture decision (the prior question); (2) within banking, the VIAC / frankly / finpension / traditional-bank choice based on cost, sustainability preference, and behavioural fit; (3) within insurance, the insurer + product variant selection based on coverage gap, household structure, and contract terms; (4) hybrid sizing if both make sense.
 Written summary within 3 working days.

 What about traditional bank pillar 3a (UBS, ZKB, Raiffeisen)?